 In the Import from a Git repository card on the left hand side, choose your Git provider and install the Gatsby Cloud app.
 For the sake of this article we'll use GitHub, however GitLab and Bitbucket are also supported.

 Once connected to your Git provider, find the repository you would like to add to Gatsby Cloud and click Import.

 Then provide the details for your site:

-- The branch to import from (in this case, the
+- The branch to import from and set as your "production" branch in Gatsby Cloud (in this case, the

 - The base directory, i.e., the directory containing the Gatsby site (the root directory,

 After you enter the site details, click Next.

 If the repository screen is stuck loading, reference this article for solutions.

 Next you will be prompted to connect an optional content management system (CMS) to your site.
 This step will vary depending on the CMS provider, so there are separate tutorials for each supported CMS.
 However, for this specific example, you can scroll past this card to continue on.

 5. Configure Environment Variables